 - Since date and time are part of serial number it converts time as well as proper time.

 This has been a guide to VBA CDATE.
-Here we discuss how to use CDATE type conversion function in Excel VBA along with examples and downloadable excel sheet.
+Here we discuss how to use the CDATE type conversion function in Excel VBA along with examples and downloadable excel sheets.
 You can learn more from the following articles –